|Trail Features:||Panoramic Views|

 Hikers should note that snow can linger in the upper portions of the canyon into July.
 Early season hikers should check with a ranger on conditions before deciding to hike this trail.

-Hikers should also note that black bears are commonly seen along the trail.
-It's always best to travel in groups of three or more, make a lot of noise, and carry bear spray while hiking in the Tetons.
+You should also note that black bears are frequently seen along the trail.
+It's best to travel in groups of three or more, make a lot of noise, and carry bear spray while hiking in the Tetons.